DasuniGamage/to-do-app/README.md

 - Add user authentication and authorization
 - Support editing and deleting tasks
--Add filtering and search for tasks
+- Add filtering and search for tasks
--Implement persistent user sessions and task history -Improve UI/UX with animations and better accessibility
+- Implement persistent user sessions and task history
+- Improve UI/UX with animations and better accessibility

 ---